josalggui/MaRGE/README.md

 * Linux / MacOS

-    Note: # On MacOS, the `timeout` command is not available by default, so  `gtimeout` (which can be installed via `Homebrew`) is required.
+    Note: # On MacOS, the `timeout` command is not available by default, so  `gtimeout` (which can be installed via `Homebrew: brew install coreutils`) is required.
 In addition the `marcos_install.sh` cant be used, so the initial hardware setup needs to be performed on a Linux system.

   ```bash
   python3 -m venv venv